SanketJ29/Portfolio/README.md

 # Portfolio

-A simple Portfolio website created using JavaScript.
+A simple Portfolio website created using HTML, CSS and JavaScript.
 I have hosted it on Netlify.

 Link: https://sanketjaiswal.netlify.app/